HTL3R-Typst/htl3r-da/README.md

 The Justfile provides useful recipes for installation/development.

-The basic setup is as follows:
+The basic setup is as follows (requires "git" and "just"):

 ```bash
 git clone https://github.com/HTL3R-Typst/htl3r-da